DLCV-Fall-2024/DLCV-Fall-2024-Final-2-dontlookcanvis/README.md

 ```

 ## Inference
 You can choose whether to pass `$1` as the path to the output image folder.
-If it is not provided, the `./test_output directory`, located at the same level as the bash script, will automatically be used to store the output images.
+If it is not provided, the `./test_output` directory, located at the same level as the bash script, will automatically be used to store the output images.
 ```shell
 $ bash inference.sh $1
 ```